andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-The prototype already has a number of assumptions to test: are users comfortable navigating forth-and-back around the restaurants’ details pages? are there some parts of the reservation form that users find confusing? do they go to Reservations right after placing one to see the confirmation, etc?
+The prototype already has a number of assumptions to test: are users comfortable navigating forth-and-back around the restaurants’ details pages?
+Are there some parts of the reservation form that users find confusing?
+Do they go to Reservations right after placing one to see the confirmation, etc?
 This can help you identify some basic patterns, fix some issues that appear at the very basic level and prioritize features you plan to add to the prototype next.

 When you feel comfortable with the core flow you can start adding details and secondary flows.
 Some of those are explore in the next article.